uvarc/rc-website/content/post/2023-july-scratch-transfer.md

-**The current `/scratch` filesystem will be permanently retired on October 17, 2023 and all the data it contains will be deleted.**
+**The old scratch filesystem, now called `/oldscratch`, will be permanently retired on October 17, 2023 and all the data it contains will be deleted.**
-Users should clean up their current `/scratch` directory in preparation, to minimize the load.
+Users should clean up their `/oldscratch` directory in preparation, to minimize the load.
 A sample script is posted below.

 ## Transfer Instructions